haleykwok/Website_Hugo_Academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student in Enterprise Engineering with Management and Computing
+role: Student in IEOR and Computing

 # Organizations/Affiliations to show in About widget
 organizations: